DCAN-Labs/cdni-brain/docs/github-tips.md

 [GitHub webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) are used to trigger an action in a connected website or application in response to an action on GitHub.
 Examples include [initiating a Docker image build on Dockerhub](https://docs.docker.com/docker-hub/webhooks/) or [updating a Zenodo entry](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content/)

 Webhooks require the GitHub user publishing the release to have repo admin permissions.
-If you plan on publishing releases on the [DCAN Labs GitHub](https://www.github.com/DCAN-Labs), reach out to the project manager.
+If you plan on publishing releases on the [DCAN Labs/CDNI GitHub](https://www.github.com/DCAN-Labs), reach out to the project manager.
 Project managers will give you admin privileges on the repo so that webhooks will execute.

 ## Watch a Repo